ACTION ALERT: Stop the Proposed Dam on the Chehalis River

 Image by Chehalis River Basin Flood Control Zone District

 Since the initial proposal, the project applicants have made several changes to the proposal, restarting the state environmental review process.
-The draft state environmental review (EIS) is expected to be available for public comment Fall of 2025, and the final review is anticipated for early 2026.
+The draft state environmental review (EIS) is currently open through Wednesday, February 4, 2026, with the final review expected later in 2026.

 The revisions on the proposed dam include massive changes to the original design and a location move to 1,000 ft upstream.
 The new proposal claims to have innovative designs that stop flooding while accounting for fish with an “open channel fish passage” that will be implemented throughout every phase of construction.